amartya-dev/typesense-dashboard/README.md

 - An admin key
 - A search only key (allows you to select collections in case they are available)
 - Fine Grained key (allowing you to chose from the list of all available actions and collections)

+### TODO
+- Add error handling
+- Option to remember me for persisting login details / API Keys for longer duration.
+- Pagination in documents and queries